 (Note: this is the first of a 2 part series on Costa Rica.
-The second will focus on expat retirement in the country. )
+Part 2 focuses on expat retirement in the country. )

 January 13, 2019 — Does your retirement include a bucket list trip to Costa Rica, one of the world’s greatest ecotourism destinations?
 This Central American country, situated north of Panama and south of Nicaragua, has an incredible array of attractions that bring in tourists from all over the world.
 But unlike more traditional vacation spots where the places to visit are fairly obvious (think Paris or Normandy in France) Costa Rican tourism is complex.
 The choices of where to visit can be difficult to figure out.
 This article will tell you what to expect if you go, what your options are, and how to plan and book your trip.